Certificate of Incorporation

 What other documents should corporations file?

-Though there are no other documents required for the corporations that have received the certificate of incorporation, it is, however, recommended for these corporations to file for intellectual property proprietorship over the brand name and trademarks, as well as file the company with the state’s taxation regulatory body to receive a tax identity.
+Though there are no other documents required for the corporations that have received the certificate of incorporation, it is, however, recommended for these corporations to file for intellectual property proprietorship including international protection over the brand name and trademarks, as well as file the company with the state’s taxation regulatory body to receive a tax identity.

 Apart from filing such documents and applications, the company should be aware that it has to file annual reports with the regulatory bodies regarding the profit it has earned, the overall revenue generated, and the losses borne to keep a record of its safe practice.